 Reasons to split large audio files

-Sometimes you encounter a music album, podcast, audiobook that includes just a small text CUE file (CUE Sheet) and a large audio file.
+Sometimes you encounter a music album, podcast, or audiobook that includes just a small text CUE file (CUE Sheet) and a large audio file.
 You can split it into separate audio tracks or files with the CUE Splitter.

 CUE Sheet